PADI Rescue Diver Course = Confidence, Responsibility & Preparedness (Plus a Bit of Tiredness!)

 - Diver rescue procedures

-- First Aid and injury treatment
+- First aid and injury treatment

 - Missing diver procedures

-- In/Out water rescue skills
+- In-water and out-of-water rescue skills

 CPR and First Aid